thaneshp/portfolio/README.md

 This repo contains the files for my portfolio website located on https://thanesh.io.

 I created this website to showcase my skills as well as my personality.
 It's purpose is to demonstrate my knowledge and help with future employment.
-I built this site with the help of html5up.net but crafted it to suit my needs.

 ## Features
 - One-page scroll design.
 - Social media icons that link to my profile.
 - Navbar that indicates what page you are on as you scroll.
 - Project page with sleek mockups and screenshots.
-- Listed project tech stack with colourful icons.
+- Listed tech stack with colourful icons.
 - Contact me form that sends me a direct email.
 - Responsive design for different screensizes.

 ## Thought Process
 I wanted to create a portfolio that would highlight key information about me, what I've done and ways to contact me.

-Prior to creating the site, I determined that I wanted pages that include:
+Prior to creating the site, I discovered that the pages I wanted were:
 - Home
 - About
 - Projects